LatticeQCD/AnalysisToolbox/README.md

 8. pyyaml
 9. scipy
 10. sympy
+11. pytest
-11. LaTeX (Probably best if you install TeXLive-Full)
+12. LaTeX (Probably best if you install TeXLive-Full)

 You can set up the AnalysisToolbox using either a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/) or by modifying the Python on your local machine.
 You can set up the former or the latter by adjusting the user preferences